 Sometimes changing one’s focus can help them reevaluate the situation.
 When appropriate, walking away from the cause of the stress and giving oneself a break can help put the situation into better perspective.
 Decision making skills will increase, and words that are meant to be left unsaid will remain so.
 While it’s not always easy for a teacher to walk away from a space, simply moving to a different location in the classroom can provide the distance necessary to destress.

 Destress at the End of the Day

 Breathing, visualization, and walking away are all good in-the-moment techniques for managing stress.
 Yet many teachers go home at night bringing their daily stress with them.
 Some find it helpful to listen to calming music on the drive home.
 Others find journaling beneficial.
-Putting thoughts down on paper can help think through them and come to a logical conclusion about what someone is feeling and why.
+Putting thoughts down on paper can help you think through them and come to a logical conclusion about what someone is feeling and why.
 It can also help with brainstorming ways to decrease stressful situations like this in the future.
-Exercise before or after work is another great way to lower blood pressure, increase self-esteem, and keep feelings of anxiety at bay.
+Exercise before or after work is another great way to lower blood pressure, increase self-esteem, and reduce feelings of anxiety.

 According to some, education is one of the most stressful occupations in America.
 Using things like breathing, visualization, and walking away can help lower stress in the moments it is happening.
-Quiet music, journaling, and exercise are good preventative measures.
+Self-care strategies like quiet music, journaling, and exercise are good preventative measures.
 These techniques will help a teacher’s stress stay minimal and in turn, the environment in the classroom will stay positive.